tml21/libtml-java/doc/tml_intro.md

 *) /path/to/nativeLib:

-The native libraries (see libTML-java installation) are:
+The native libraries that you want to have on you library path are (see libTML-java installation):

 - jniSidex11 library
 - jniTml11 library